 The dawn of virtual reality, which is 360-degree experiential media, is leading to incredible breakthroughs in how people’s minds are transported to new worlds.
 And augmented reality, which are three-dimensional objects superimposed over the real world, broadens the capacities for new experiences.

-Dr. Jeff Tarrant, director of the Neuromeditation Institute and Chief Science Officer for Healium, uses brain-based principles together with storytellers and game designers to study these unique experiences that allow the user to “be somewhere else.”
-In three peer-review journals, Healium’s mood-powered experiences have been shown to reduce moderate anxiety by a third and increase feelings of positivity quickly, in as little as four minutes.
+Dr. Jeff Tarrant, director of the Neuromeditation Institute and Chief Scientist for Healium, uses brain-based principles together with storytellers and game designers to study these unique experiences that allow the user to “be somewhere else.”
+In four peer-review journals, Healium’s mood-powered experiences have been shown to reduce moderate anxiety by a third and increase feelings of positivity quickly, in as little as four minutes.

-In helping teach people how to shift their mind’s toward positivity, calm, or focus mood states or promoting mindfulness, Healium works.
+In teaching people how to shift their minds toward positivity, calm, or focus mood states or promoting mindfulness, Healium works.

 In a study published in Frontiers in Psychology, researchers found that intentionally-crafted VR experiences can be therapeutically effective in treating generalized anxiety disorders.